 This was a real discovery.
 A short distance from the center of Gavorrano is one of the largest mines in Maremma (this area is known as the Metalliferous hill area of Grosseto) from which pyrite was being extracted up to 1981.

 Since 2003, the mining area has been reclaimed and transformed into the Mining Park of Gavorrano where you can visit the Mine of Ravi Marchi and the Theater of the Rocks.
 One of the tunnels in the mine can be visited with a guide in the search to learn of the mine's history, and the tour is interesting for both adults and children alike.

 During the summer the mine is open almost every day and guided tours start as soon as a small group of people is formed (schedules can be seen on the official park website).

 Scarlino, Buriano and Vetulonia

 These three small towns are located on the top of equally small hills from which you can admire gorgeous panoramas.
 Scarlino is well cared for and at its top you can visit the beautifully restored fortress which hosts small events during the summer.
-Even Buriano has a fortress, not yet restored but you can still visit it paying attention where you step.
+Even Buriano has a fortress, not yet restored but you can still visit, but just before to watch your step.

 In Vetulonia the Etruscan sites deserve a visit, especially the two barrows at the bottom of the town that have been recently restored and which are in perfect condition.
 Unfortunately there are no guided tours to learn more about their history and the findings.
-Many items of the necropolis are now stored in the local Archeological Museum at the beginning of the village, and which we unfortunately couldn't visit because of lack of time but which I was told is interesting.
+Many items of the necropolis are now stored in the local Archeological Museum at the beginning of the village, and which we unfortunately couldn't visit because of lack of time.

 Pitigliano, Sorano and Sovana: the tufo cities